xster/flutter-wiki/Tree-hygiene.md

    revert your patch.
 You will be racing everyone else on the team who will also be trying to revert your patch.

+10. Changes that break the [flutter/plugins CI](https://cirrus-ci.com/github/flutter/plugins/master) should as well be reverted while the problem is being studied.

 _See also: [[What should I work on?]]_

 ## Using git